May 31, 2021

 It seems reasonable that if you want to build tendons, skin and bones you should take type 1 collagen and if you want to build cartilage you should take Type 2 collagen.
 However, it actually doesn’t work that way.
 Hydrolyzed collagen, the supplement you buy for better health, is made up of single amino acids and also short strands of amino acids called peptides.
 When you ingest these peptides, your body is able to enhance the production of its own collagen and not just one specific type, it pumps up the production of all types.
 That means your body will automatically produce Type 1 in your skin, Type 2 in your cartilage and Type 3 in your organs.
 In other words, one collagen peptide supplement is the food for all of your cells that produce all the different collagens you need.

-When looking for a collagen supplement it is most important to choose a high quality, highly absorbable product to ensure that all of the available peptides are getting through your gut and into your body, where they can encourage new collagen production.
+When looking for a collagen supplement it is most important to choose a high quality, highly absorbable collagen peptide to ensure that all of the available peptides are getting through your gut and into your body, where they can encourage new collagen production.
 Marine collagen is well recognized as the most absorbable type of hydrolyzed collagen because the molecules of fish collagen are 1.5 times smaller than a collagen made from beef of pork.
 This means fish collagen can easily pass through the gut lining, producing more dramatic results.
 Studies have shown marine collagen to:

 With so many collagen products on the market, and most of them made from ingredients imported from Asia, it is extremely important to carefully evaluate the collagen that you are consuming.
 By choosing a 100% made in Canada collagen you can be assured the highest quality of raw materials and production that meets the worlds strictest health and safety standards.